ChrysovalantisTsiartas/MyCoffeeShop/README.md

 Furthermore, users have the ability to monitor sales, adjust prices, and receive reports on the performance of their business, using receipts as a tool.

-In summary, we can describe "My Coffee Shop" as an advanced coffee shop management system that provides all the necessary functions for accurate payment calculations and effective recording of sold products.\n
+In summary, we can describe "My Coffee Shop" as an advanced coffee shop management system that provides all the necessary functions for accurate payment calculations and effective recording of sold products.

 1st: My CoffeShop

 2nd:Information

 3rd: Prototype

 <img width="1277" alt="CurrentProject" src="https://github.com/ChrysovalantisTsiartas/MyCoffeeShop/assets/128635583/56c625ab-afc5-4508-90be-a924fe4bd7e7">